WEB_Global_Banner

 • By the late 1800s, the Sisters of Mercy founded more schools than any other religious order in the English-speaking world.

-• The Central Bank of Ireland honored Mercy founder Catherine McAuley for her impact on Irish culture by putting her picture on a £5 note.
+• The Central Bank of Ireland honored Mercy founder Catherine McAuley for impacting Irish culture by putting her picture on a £5 note.

-• The Sisters of Mercy are currently seeking sainthood through the Roman Catholic Church for founder Catherine McAuley.
-She has already passed the first of three steps and has been declared venerable.
+• The Sisters of Mercy seek sainthood through the Roman Catholic Church for founder Catherine McAuley.
+She has already passed the first three steps and declared venerable.

-• Sisters of Mercy Health System, which was formed in 1986, transitions in 2011 to one name - Mercy - across four states.
+• Sisters of Mercy Health System, formed in 1986, transitioned in 2011 to one name - Mercy - across four states.

-• An app and on-demand platform, Mercy Works on Demand enables nurses to pick up extra shifts.
-This includes Mercy’s full and part-time nurses, as well as other experienced nurses who want to pick up extra hospital shifts at Mercy when available.
+• Mercy Works on Demand is an app and on-demand platform that enables nurses to pick up extra shifts.
+This includes Mercy’s full and part-time nurses and other experienced nurses who want to pick up extra hospital shifts at Mercy when available.

 • From critically ill patients in the hospital to chronically ill patients at home, Mercy virtually monitors patients 24/7/365 using high-speed data and video connections and medically intervenes when and where patients need it with a comprehensive team approach.